therohansaxena/therohansaxena/README.md

 - 👋 Hi, I’m @therohansaxena
-- 👀 I’m interested in C
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Amazon
 - 📫 How to reach me ...

 <!---